-The organization’s programs and activities are aimed at promoting sustainable livelihoods among the disadvantaged young men and women through;
+The organization’s programs and activities are aimed at promoting sustainable livelihoods among the underprivileged young men and women through;

-- Healthcare promotion among the youth at risk, and
+- Health care promotion among the youth at risk,

 Education and Skills Training

 Education is an indispensable prerequisite for the promotion of sustainable and fair development, as set out in Agenda 21 at the United Nations Conference on Environment and Development, Rio de Janeiro, 1992.
 Education is a fundamental right, it is a key to sustainable development, peace and stability and an indispensable means for effective participation of people in social and economic development.
 Read more …….

 Health is a fundamental human right and a social goal worldwide.
 The young people need to be provided with an environment with minimum health risks and to get access to health care services that are sensitive and relevant to their particular ranging health and development needs.
 Read more…….

 Agriculture plays a greater role in Uganda’ s economy. it employs over 70% of the country’s population, it contributes to food security, household incomes and economic growth. unfortunately, most people live in poverty and work in rural areas.
 Read more…….

 - Advocacy and support of orphans and vulnerable children (OVCs)

 The rapid growth of the HIV/AIDS virus in Africa and throughout the developing world has dramatically impacted the number of children who are newly becoming orphans.
 With parents dying at an alarming rate, children are left without food, shelter, education or protection.
 In Uganda, when a parent passes away, children are left with the family members.
 Unfortunately, most family members are unable to care for the orphans economically.
 These vulnerable children are often forced into lives of poverty, illiteracy, prostitution, child labour, drug abuse and heightened risk of HIV/AIDS.
 The organization provides care and support to the orphans and vulnerable children (OVC’s) by